Back to Company presentation

 Viking Telecom’s long-term aim is to be globally established and be a leading supplier of access products.

-The western European market will once again be the most important in 2002, but to achieve continued growth we have to succeed with our new product areas inside and outside Europe and this is something we continue to work with intensively.
+The western European market will once again be the most important in 2002, but to achieve continued growth they have to succeed with their new product areas inside and outside Europe and this is something they continue to work with intensively.

-Thanks to our establishing in Hong Kong we currently have considerably improved controls over production and quality.
+Thanks to their establishing in Hong Kong they currently have considerably improved controls over production and quality.
 This is important for Viking Telecom’s continued success because future products will be produced in greater quantity in Asia.